 OPG's nuclear generators are base load generators.
 OPG prepares separate production forecasts for each generating unit within the two nuclear stations.
-The total station production forecast is the sum of the unit forecasts and the total production forecast is the sum of the station forecasts.
+The total station production forecast is the sum of the unit forecasts and the total production forecast is the station forecasts.